 After understanding you audiences expectations, you will want to create your video to target them.
 The below video was created to market electrical contractors and home “do-it-yourself”consumers to upgrade their current incandescent and/or halogen lights to LED lights.
 When posting your video, it is important to use keywords and phrases to target your market.
 This includes using phrases and keywords within the written text of the YouTube video.

 Branding and Copyright

-To brand the video, we used the StarLED brand logo at the beginning and end of the video with a sound effect.
-This sound effect is part of the StarLED branding and is found as the intro and ending of all corporate videos.
+To brand the video, we used the company logo at the beginning and end of the video with a sound effect.
+This sound effect is part of the branding and is found as the intro and ending of all company videos.
 The next piece of branding and a type of copyright is using the logo as a watermark in the bottom right corner of the video.
 This is designed to associate the logo with the actual business doing the marketing.
 The watermark also makes it difficult for someone re-edit the video for their own use.
 We also make sure that there is descriptor text in the video details something unique to the company.
 Finally, during the video’s audio, dropping the company name also has the same effect of branding and creating a non-removable copyright.

 If you are looking for more visibility over basic SEO, you may want to use Google AdWords to promote your video.
 This may be advantageous if your video is your primary selling tool for your product or service.
 We have seen with specific product demonstration videos and instructional videos that using AdWords can boost the overall sales when compared to SEO only marketing.
 Viewers looking for instructions on how to install or use a product will consider the video owner an expert in the field.
 This translates to a product sale or service call when marketed properly.
 Conduct A/B testing to see what works for you.